GitbookIO/gitbook/README.md

 Plugins can be used to extend your book's functionality.
 Read [GitbookIO/plugin](https://github.com/GitbookIO/plugin) for more information about how to build a plugin for GitBook.

+Plugins needed to build a book can be installed using: `gitbook install ./`.

 ##### Official plugins:

 | Name | Description |